Google Pixel 4 camera samples leaked: what are the big new features here?

-The Google Pixel 4 is set to be announced on October 15, and there’s likely to be quite a big launch event - we now know what part of this fanfare will entail, because camera samples that Google intends (or intended) to use to promote the upcoming phone’s camera capabilities have leaked.
+The Google Pixel 4 is set to be announced on October 15, and we've just gotten a sneak preview of something that's likely to feature in the launch event, as camera samples that Google apparently intends (or intended) to use to promote the upcoming phone’s camera capabilities have leaked.

-These snaps were found by 9to5Google, although it’s not clear how the website obtained them.
-They show a variety of pictures in a range of settings, from both the front and back camera on the device.
+The snaps were found by 9to5Google, although it’s not clear how the website obtained them.
+They show a variety of pictures taken using a range of settings, from both the front and back cameras on the device.

 - This is what we know of the Google Pixel 4